 The Secret:

-If making this from dried chickpeas, reserve the water in the pot after cooking for 45 minutes.
-If making this from canned chickpeas, empty two cans (320 g each) into a pot, add 1 cup of water and bring to a boil.
-Lower the heat and simmer for 30 minutes.
+If making this from dried chickpeas, cook for 45 minutes in a pressure cooker (stovetop for 3 hours).
+Reserve the liquid in the pressure cooker.
+If making this from canned chickpeas, empty two cans (320 g each) into a pot, add 1 cup of water, and bring to a boil.
+Lower the heat and simmer for 30 minutes (reserve the liquid after straining).
 This step makes the chickpeas softer, and you get a smoother hummus!
 I still have one more trick up my sleeve.
 You’ve got to get Harissa seasoning that you can grind.
 Like this:

 Let’s get cook’n!